kibexd/workers-rights-watch-website/CONTRACT.md

 ## 1. PROJECT OVERVIEW

-This Agreement is for the development and ongoing maintenance of a professional website for Workers Rights Watch, a Non-Governmental Organization based in Kenya.
+This Agreement is for the development and ongoing maintenance of a professional website for Workers Rights Watch, a registered society in Kenya.

 **Website URL:** www.workersrightswatch.org (or as specified by Client)